CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     1. The workflow should disappear from “Open”
     2. The workflow should appear in “Closed”

+In addition to the above steps and in addition to the results from the contract test, you may want to review in GCC Management Dashboard:

+* That `Rick C` is set as the submitter for the submission.
+* That the notes are visible in the submission (as instructions).

 ## Scenario: Cancelation

 ### Cancelation in Studio